zhangxue19/Turing-Universe/Alan J. Perlis/艾伦·佩利-人生经历 Alan J. Perlis_Life experience.md

 1977 - 1978年，在加州理工学院执教。

-#### work experience
+#### Work experience

 During World War II, Perlis was drafted into the army after the Pearl Harbor incident (1941.12.7);

-1948 - 1949 and 1952, He participated in the "Whirlwind" computer project at the Massachusetts Institute of Technology and compiled programs for the "Whirlwind";
+1948 - 1949 and 1952, Perlis participated in the "Whirlwind" computer project at the Massachusetts Institute of Technology and compiled programs for the "Whirlwind";

 1951-1952, Perlis worked for one year  in the Ballistic Research Laboratory (BRL) at Aberdeen Proving Ground, Maryland.(John V. Neumann worked as a consultant in the research laboratory);